Indiana 4R Certification

 • Mike Dunn, Chair - The Nature Conservancy

-• Matt Pearson - Office of the Indiana State Chemist
+• Matt Pearson, Office of the Indiana State Chemist

-• Jill Reinhart - USDA Natural Resources Conservation Service
+• Jared Chew, Natural Resources Conservation Service

-• Jim Camberato - Purdue University
+• Shalamar Armstrong, Purdue University

-• Sally Flis - The Fertilizer Institute
+• David Townsend, The Fertilizer Institute

 Indiana's 4R Certification Program Made Possible By: